ronboger/ronboger.github.io/_posts/2017-11-24-spanish-learning.md

 I grew up in a Hebrew speaking household in the US.
 As such, I've spoken both languages fluently since I was young.
 You may have something similar if you're reading this section - perhaps one parent is from a different country, perhaps you took French courses since your youth, etc.

 What you don't know is that as a result, you have an increased facility for language learning.

-When I first started learning Spanish,
+This isn't just because "you've done it before".

+When I first started learning Spanish, I chose to initially think of it as a mix of Hebrew (grammar, accent) and English.
+I thought this approach could be sensible due to the map below - Spain is sort of in between Israel and England, where Hebrew and English emerged.

 ![Map of where languages originated from](../public/photos/engspis.png)

-There's perhaps

-ya = כבר
+There's perhaps some more logic to this, as Arabic influenced both Hebrew (due to proximity) and Spanish (due to the Moorish period).
+If I had to absolutely had to translate a word, I'd make sure to always translate into Hebrew, my less dominant language.
+I figured eventually I'd mentally separate Spanish from the two in my mind, and **Some point on how Hindi speakers can speak Urdu**

+If you speak another language,

+Take for instance the word "ya" in Spanish.
 In English, the concept of "ya" is a bit complicated to explain.
 Take these three sentences as an example:
 - Ya fui al supermercado - I already went to the supermarket.
-- [Ya no sé que hacer conmigo]() - I don't know what to do with myself anymore.
+- [Ya no sé qué hacer conmigo]() - I don't know what to do with myself anymore.
 (This is also the name great song by Uruguayan band Cuarteto de nos)
 - Ya vuelvo - I return soon.

 Translating these directly into English causes immediate problems.
 In the first sentence, "ya" means "already"; in the second, "ya" means "anymore"; in the third, "ya" means "soon".
 In Hebrew, on the contrary, "ya" is exactly the word "כבר" in these common contexts.

-## What I did + resources
+## What I did + resources + suggestions

 - Watch Naruto in Spanish
 - Language exchange with Lawrence
 - Listen to a lot of music in Spanish
-- Try to talk to everyone in Argentina (works best in non-touristy areas)
+- Try to talk to everyone in Argentina (works best in non-touristy areas).
+To me, I was (and still am) with the culture and language in Argentina.
+Hence, every opportunity speaking to someone was an opportunity to learn more.
+People at stores.
+Bus drivers.
+Store owners.
+If you really make an effort to try to know them and speak their language, they notice.